 – reduce co-channel interference at the satellite receiver by ensuring that all signals from different UTs are received at approximately the same level at the satellite;

-– minimize UT power drain by using the minimum e.i.r.p. necessary to close the link for a given channel condition.
+– minimize MES power drain by using the minimum equivalent isotropically radiated power (e.i.r.p.) necessary to close the link for a given channel condition.

-Link adaptation
+4.3.7.6.2 Link adaptation